dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 ## Prepare the Repo

 😱 The next part may be a bit scary - we're going to merge in your new startpack changes into this repo and it'll create a bit of confusion.
 You can either do the merge and practice fixing merge conflicts, or you can manually try to copy over changes.
-The merge conflict way suprisingly works pretty well, but is a bit scary at first as you'll have some broken code and you'll need to pay attention to linting errors and merge conflict markers to fix it.
+The merge conflict way works surprisingly well, but can be a bit scary at first as you'll have some broken code and you'll need to pay attention to linting errors and merge conflict markers to fix it.
 If you need a refresher about git merge resolution see the [git-map ec short](../git-map).
+You got this, breathe and read the codes.

 🚀 To begin, we'll create a new branch `redux-sa` in your react-videos short assignment repo.